lie-yan/eopl/chapter3/let_3.11/README.md

-This piece of code meets the requirements of Exercise 3.7, 3.8, 3.11. s
+This piece of code meets the requirements of Exercise 3.7, 3.8, 3.11.